boazsegev/plezi/README.md

 method names starting with an underscore ('_') will NOT be made public by the router: so while both '/hello' and '/humans.txt' are public ( [try it](http://localhost:3000/humans.txt) ), '/_send_message' will return a 404 not found error ( [try it](http://localhost:3000/_send_message) ).

-## Augmenting a Rails/Sinatra with Websocket broadcasting
+## Adding Websickets to your existing Rails/Sinatra/Rack application

-You already have an amazing WebApp, but now you want to add websocket broadcasting and unicasting support - Plezi makes connection your existing WebApp with your Plezi Websocket backend as easy as it gets.
+You already have an amazing WebApp, but now you want to add websocket broadcasting and unicasting support - Plezi makes connecting your existing WebApp with your Plezi Websocket backend as easy as it gets.

-There are two easy ways to augment your existing WebApp, depending on your needs and preferences:
+There are two easy ways to add Plezi websockets to your existing WebApp, depending on your needs and preferences:

+1. The super easy way - a Hybrid app:

-1. Let Plezi and GRHttp run your application as a fallback position, defering to your application for anything Plezi doesn't handle (Plezi Websockets and routes will recieve priority).
+     Plezi plays well with others, so you can add Plezi to your existing framework and let it catch any incoming websocket connections.
+Your application will still handle anything you didn't ask Plezi to handle (Plezi Websockets and routes will recieve priority, so your app can keep handling the 404 response).

-2. Run Plezi on a seperate process/server and set up communication between the two apps.
+2. The Placebo API:

+     Plezi has a Placebo API, allowing you to add Plezi features without running a Plezi app.

+     By adding the Plezi Placebo to your app, you can easily communicate between your existing app and a remote Plezi process/server.
+So, although websocket connections are made to a different server, your app can still send and recieve data through the websocket connection (using Redis).

-### The super easy augmentation - run together
+### The super easy way - a Hybrid app

-The easiest way to augment your existing application is to use GRHttp's Rack adapter to run your Rack app, while Plezi will use GRHttp's native features (such as Websockets and HTTP streaming).
+The easiest way to add Plezi websockets to your existing application is to use [GRHttp's](https://github.com/boazsegev/GRHttp) Rack adapter to run your Rack app, while Plezi will use GRHttp's native features (such as Websockets and HTTP streaming).

 You can eaither use your existing Plezi application or create a new mini plezi application inside your existing app folder using: